AndrewJGroves/DataSciencePortfolio/README.md

 **MedicalCost**
 Using regression based on HousingPrice to estimate the costs of submitted to insurance firms
 **LaptopPrice**
-Using regression, multiple and linear, to find the price of laptops.
+Using regression, multiple and linear, to find the price of laptops. - needs updating after learning alot more

 ### Classification
 **Explainations Included - Titanic Survial**